 It is essential to note that for about 15% of people after skin cancer has been removed, reconstruction must take place in at least two phases.
 This is especially true when certain kinds of flap methods are used.
 The initial stage re-positions and creates the flap, and the subsequent stage “dissects” or divides the flap from the original position and bloodstream.
 Therefore, after you have recovered, and the blood supply to the lesion has been adequately established, an additional skin cancer reconstructive surgery might need to be planned to complete the reconstruction.

 Operations other than the flap technique might also require additional procedures to achieve the desired cosmetic result.
-It may be helpful to discuss with your surgeon your expectations for Los Angeles facial cosmetic surgery.
-If you think a full reconstruction may be completed in one operation or if you plan to have more than one Los Angeles facial cosmetic surgery please inform your doctor.
+It may be helpful to discuss your cosmetic expectation during a consultation.
+If you think a full reconstruction may be completed in one operation or if you plan to have more than one surgery please inform your doctor.

 More on Reconstructive Surgery